junjchen/craftt/Research.md

 ## Goal

-Design a mashup editor that employs FRP which will create a more featureful experience in physical mashup development
+Design a *mashup editor* that employs FRP which will create a more featureful experience in physical mashup development.

+Discuss the requirements of a mashup runtime should meet to support such editor.

 ## Implications (My understanding so far)